If this is your first visit,

 ME1117 and Gear Reducer driving 7/8" drill bit to mark centerline on mounting bracket stock.

 In this pic you can see the guesstimation marks I made with a scribe, using one of the bearings as a guide.
 Didn't measure anything; just eyeballed it.
 The little round circle near the center of the X is the actual centerpoint for the propshaft.
+(Drill bit was junk.)
 I would have only been off by a 16th of an inch, but when you're talking about something that's heavy and spinning at thousands of RPM; even that small variance is unacceptable if I can prevent it.
-This looks like it's working out just fine.
-Me likey!
-J

 "Best-guess" scribe marks and actual center of drive train comparison.